lgulliver/CarsUnlimited/docs/ConfiguringCartAPI.md

-# Configuring Inventory API and Worker
+# Configuring Cart API and Worker

 # API

-These settings can be overridden with environment variables.
+All configuration can be overridden with environment vars.

 ## Default Configuration